Professional Writing Minor

 This course introduces design elements and principles.
 Focus will be on composition, typography, color, and imaging, for a variety of media including print and electronic media.
 Students will explore communicating information through a variety of media

-Plus 9 credit hours from the following electives (prerequisites apply):
+Plus 9 credit hours from the following electives (total of 9 credits) (prerequisites apply):

 - COM 299